garrardkitchen/webapi/README.md

 - Autoscale
 - Change code to be async from being a sync
 - Possibly break RESTful API up into approapriate silos (microservices) based on demand and or responsibility (CQRS)
-- Ensure high IOPs for DB access and ensure instances are close (thinking of AWS placement groups)
+- Ensure host instances are configured for high IOPs for DB access and ensure instances are close (thinking of AWS placement groups)
-- Use redis and use write through pattern to write changes onto DB
+- Use Redis and use write through pattern to write changes onto DB

 ### Consider continuous operation in the event of problems around reading and writing from the DB

-- Configure DB for HA, read replicas
+- Configure DB for HA, use read replicas
-- Cycle DB passwords on regular basis
+- Recycle DB password on regular basis
 - Failover to different region, minimum, configure for different Availbility Zone
 - Rearchitect for loosely coupling using messaging service (thinking of SQS or RabbitMQ)
 - Mechanism to update customers of system degredation (thinking of statuspage.io)